 The Father gave me a dream the other night.
 In my dream, I was watching a television show when an emergency news bulletin came on.
 It was like you would see for tornados or storms and it said, “There has been a gas leak at the church.
 Repeat, the Church has had a major gas leak.”
 The gas slowly leaks out and we become sleepy.
 We lay down and doze and then we are DEAD!
-Yes, dead, pretending to have church and waiting for men to pat us on the back and tell us that we are preaching well, that we sang well, that we are anointed and so powerful.
+Yes, dead, pretending to have church and waiting for men to pat us on the back and tell us that we are preaching well, that we sang well, that we are anointed, great tithers, blessed and highly favored and powerful.
 Poor King Abimelech wasn’t able to shade anyone, he was a thorn.
 Yeshua had this to say.

 “I will give it all to you,” he said, “if you will kneel down and worship me.”
-Matthew 4:9 NLT.
+Matthew 4:9.

 The title of king is one few can handle.
 God always takes care of it in the end, just as he did with this bramble bush.
 “Now Abimelech ruled over Israel three years.
 “Then God sent an evil spirit between Abimelech and the men of Shechem; and the men of Shechem dealt treacherously with Abimelech, so that the violence done to the seventy sons of Jerubbaal might come, and their blood might be laid on Abimelech their brother, who killed them, and on the men of Shechem, who strengthened his hands to kill his brothers.”
 Judges 9:22-24 NASB.